mjwarrior/houserules/README.MARCJOSEPH.md

 general Usage Rules

 1. The vehicle can only go to church, school, and restaurants.
 All other destinations require permission.
-2. Passengers are limited to Katrina Wills and family.
-Any other passengers require permission.
+2. Passengers are limited to Mom and/or Dad.
+No other passengers (including siblings) are currently allowed.
+Exceptions require permission for each occurrence.
-3. The car must be kept clean at all times.
+3. The car must be kept clean, no trash or food will be present upon exiting the vehicle.

 ## Gas Maintenance and Fueling
 maintenance considerations

-1. Gas will be provided only for to and from school; any personal outings are under your responsibility for fuel costs.
-For personal outings not related to schooling or church, fuel usage must be calculated in advance and paid for by you.
-Maintenance of the vehicle will be done by you unless someone else damages it or puts it in a position where it could be damaged.
+1. Gas will be provided only for trips to and from school,church, work or job interviews; any personal outings are your financial responsibility.
+For personal outings not related to schooling or the above, fuel usage must be calculated in advance and paid for by you.
+Parents will contribute $100 for maintenance every two months, and the car may not be driven unless it meets maintenance standards.
+The car should never be brought home with less than 1/4 of a tank.
 Insurance for the car is your responsibility.
 ### Scheduling
 blurb